teraflik/ao-tv-recording-dashboard/docs/onboarding.rst

     Fig. 2: List of Onboarded Capture Cards on Admin Interface.

 Start by adding the details of connected Capture Card.
-Right now we are using either on of BlackMagic Intensity Pro 4K, or BlackMagic Decklink Mini Recorder.
+Right now we are using either one of BlackMagic Intensity Pro 4K, or BlackMagic Decklink Mini Recorder.
 Hence, the manufacturer will be BlackMagic.
 Its ideal to put the S/N of the capture card in the Unique Identifier field.

 ..  figure:: _static/img/onboarding/3_adding_capture_card.png